 5.1 Main Program 163

 5.2 Subroutines 163

 5.3 Functions 164

 5.3.1 External Functions 165

 5.3.2 Intrinsic Functions 165

 5.3.3 Statement Functions 173

 5.4 Arguments 173

+0.1 ingumento ite

-As described in Section 1.2, "Programs and Compilable Parts of Programs," a program unit is either a main program, a subroutine, block subprogram, or a function.
+As described in Section 1.2, "Programs and Compilable Parts of Programs," a program unit is either a main program, a subroutine, block data subprogram, or a function.
 Functions and subroutines are collectively called subprograms, or procedures.
-The PRO-GRAM, SUBROUTINE, BLOCK DATA and FUNCTION statements, as well as the statement function statement, are described in detail in Section 3.2, "Statement Directory."
+The PROGRAM, SUBROUTINE, BLOCK DATA and FUNCTION statements, as well as the statement function statement, are described in detail in Section 3.2, "Statement Directory."
 Related information is provided in the entries for the CALL and RETURN statements.